rockstor/rockstor-doc/openvpn_howto.rst

-Although the OpenVPN client can be told which port you are using it also needs to know where on the internet your Rockstor machine is; this is done using an internet hostname or in much less common instances your routers public IP address, but this will only work in the long run if your public IP is static:-
+Although the OpenVPN client can be told which port you are using it also needs to know where on the internet your Rockstor machine is; this is done using an internet hostname or in much less common instances your router's public IP address, but this will only work in the long run if your public IP is static:-

 .. image:: openvpn_address.png